anthonyrisinger/riprompt/README.md

 > The radiant sun bathes the landscape in a golden glow.
 Azure skies stretch endlessly, punctuated by wispy cirrus clouds.
 A gentle breeze carries the sweet scent of blooming flowers, while birds serenade the perfect day with their melodious songs.
 The warmth on one's skin is a comforting embrace, inviting outdoor revelry and quiet contemplation alike.

 This description uses `SPE{P{5..5};A{5..5};H_min:1}`, resulting in a highly detailed, positive, and sensory-rich depiction.
-The high values for Preferences and Dimensions, combined with a high minimum entropy, lead to a comprehensive and vivid portrayal of the sunny day.
+The high values for Preferences and Aspects, combined with a high minimum entropy, lead to a comprehensive and vivid portrayal of the sunny day.

 > It's a nice sunny day.
 The sky is blue and the sun is shining.

 This description uses `SPE{P{1..1};A{1..1}}`, resulting in a simple, straightforward statement.
-The low positive values for Preferences and Dimensions lead to a basic, pleasant description without much elaboration.
+The low positive values for Preferences and Aspects lead to a basic, pleasant description without much elaboration.

 > Sun.
 Sky.

 This description uses `SPE{P{0..0};A{0..0};H_max:0}`, resulting in an extremely minimal response.
-The zero values for Preferences and Dimensions, combined with a maximum entropy of 0, lead to the simplest possible description using only essential words.
+The zero values for Preferences and Aspects, combined with a maximum entropy of 0, lead to the simplest possible description using only essential words.

 > The sun is out.
 It's bright outside.

 This description uses `SPE{P{-1..-1};A{-1..-1}}`, resulting in a slightly negative, bare-bones depiction.
-The low negative values for Preferences and Dimensions lead to a description that acknowledges the sunny day but without any positive connotations.
+The low negative values for Preferences and Aspects lead to a description that acknowledges the sunny day but without any positive connotations.

 > Harsh glare assaults the eyes.
 Oppressive heat stifles the air.
 Relentless sunshine scorches the parched earth, offering no respite from its merciless radiance.
 The day drags on interminably, a ceaseless torment of blinding light and suffocating warmth.

 This description uses `SPE{P{-5..-5};A{-5..-5};H_min:1}`, resulting in a highly negative and detailed depiction.
-The extreme negative values for Preferences and Dimensions, combined with a high minimum entropy, lead to a vivid portrayal that focuses on the unpleasant aspects of a sunny day.
+The extreme negative values for Preferences and Aspects, combined with a high minimum entropy, lead to a vivid portrayal that focuses on the unpleasant aspects of a sunny day.

 > The sun shines brightly in the clear blue sky, casting warmth upon the earth.
 However, the intense light can be overwhelming, and the heat may become uncomfortable as the day progresses.
 While some enjoy basking in the sunshine, others might seek shade for relief.

 This description uses `SPE{P{-5..10};A{-5..10}}`, resulting in a balanced depiction that includes both positive and negative aspects.
-The wide range of values for Preferences and Dimensions leads to a nuanced description that acknowledges different perspectives on a sunny day.
+The wide range of values for Preferences and Aspects leads to a nuanced description that acknowledges different perspectives on a sunny day.

 > The golden sun illuminates the landscape, its rays dancing across surfaces.
 A gentle breeze offers occasional respite from the warmth.
 While the brightness can be intense, it also brings life and energy to the surroundings.